Johanpdrsn/WordCounter/readme.md

 ## How to use

-Count the of 1 or multiple files
+Count the words of 1 or multiple files

 ```
 dotnet run --project CountWords YourFile1 Yourfile2